-After a relentless and continuing ascent, we finally reached Camp 1 (at Stumps Cross) and were greeted by the very welcome waft of bacon baps furnished by Janet and Anna.
+After a relentless and continuing ascent, we finally reached Camp 1 (at Stumps Cross) and were greeted by the very welcome waft of bacon baps.
 Rounded off by packets of Jaffa cakes and lashings of sugary-drinks to power the team on the next leg of its journey.
-At this point, we were joined by young-Sylvie ably guiding from her control post behind her dad.
-A joyful, and very vocal, addition to the team, Sylvie always seemed to have some comment to make on any matter at all – even if not asked (a hereditary trait we believe!).
+By now, we were well and truly in heart of the Cotswolds where every vehicle that crawled past us on the small stretch of road was a four-by-four with the driver or horse rider.

 At the eleventh hour on the eleventh day in a somewhat appropriate backdrop of a lonely field on the top of the Cotswolds, the team observed a respectful two minutes silence for those less lucky than ourselves who had fallen 100 years ago in conditions far worse than we were momentarily enduring.
 Lest we forget.

-Bang on cue, we slumped into the Village Hall to a wonderful-spread of sandwiches, cakes (and jelly babies) – and an exceedingly welcome rest.
+Bang on cue, we slumped into Stanton Village Hall to a wonderful-spread of sandwiches, cakes (and jelly babies) – and an exceedingly welcome rest.
 Despite the initial conviction that there would be no alcohol-pauses, Stanton Village Hall bar probably had the best day’s takings since 1978 when the sharp rise in fuel prices stopped people leaving the village.

 Ignoring the lure of a large television screen (the rugby only being two hours off), warm comfy seats, a bar – and the remaining bags of Jelly Babies – the team finally left the welcome haven and reshod themselves with damp footwear for the return leg to Winchcombe.

-Having wrestled Freddie’s bike back from Liam, and with legs aching, the final goal was within our grasp.
+The team passed the magnificent Stanway House, alas not with time to pause to witness the fountain.
 15:00 was upon us and the boys were still distant from their viewing of their beloved rugby match.
 At this point, there was a clear break in the team as the aforementioned strove on to catch what they could of the game and those others who were resigned to continue at a speed consistent with their flagging ability.

 We returned back into Winchcombe to the rude awakening of vehicular traffic which seemed almost a shock after the hours of the silence of the hills.
 The locals were in awe as the bedraggled platoon, led by our not-insignificant mascot of d’Artagnan, made the last push back through the village to The White Hart.